rupertsworld/pagepack/README.md

 # Page Pack

 A simple tool to create static sites.
+It uses regular old JavaScript functions.

 Put a series of js files that return a string of HTML in a folder (`pages` by default).
+They can call import and call external functions, for example, you can wrap a page in a template with a `template(innerHTML)` function.

 Then run: